-Be wary of valuation calculators on the websites of many business valuation and M&A advisory firms.
-These calculators allow business owners to enter basic financial data and quickly retrieve the “value” of their businesses.
-Many of these products describe the final result as a “business valuation”.
-While it may be appealing for owners to receive a free, quick and easy valuation, the results should not be relied upon.
+Be wary of valuation calculators on the websites of many companies that refer to themselves as business valuation and M&A advisory firms.
+These calculators allow business owners to enter basic financial data and quickly retrieve a “value” for their business.
+Many of these websites describe the final result as a business valuation.
+Although a free, quick, and easy valuation may sound appealing, relying on the result could be a mistake.
 Remember, you get what you pay for.

-Most of these automated valuation programs collect data by manual entry from the business owner (the data collected often includes contact information which is then used in marketing).
-Generally, unadjusted financial information for a period of years is entered into a data collection system that feeds into a spreadsheet-type software program.
-Sometimes, owners are led through a series of questions intended to adjust the data into a more usable format.
-Included in the data is some indication of the industry in which the business operates.
+Most of these automated valuation programs collect data by asking you, the business owner, to enter it manually into the website.
+(This information often includes contact information, which is then used for marketing purposes.)
+Typically, you’ll be asked to enter unadjusted financial information for a period of several years into data fields that feed into a software program.
+Sometimes you might answer a series of questions intended to provide a more specific context for the valuation, such as questions about the industry and geography in which your business operates.

-In addition, these programs do not attempt to differentiate the subject businesses from the publicly-traded companies with respect to anticipated growth.
-Remember that the value of an entity is the present value of all expected future cash flows.
-The cash flow is discounted at a rate which reflects the rate of return required by an investor, given the risks of investing in the company.
-Therefore, factors such as differences in expected growth are very important in the application of multiples and in the valuation process in general.
+What’s more, these online calculators do not attempt to differentiate your business from publicly traded companies with respect to anticipated growth.
+Remember, the value of an entity is the present value of all expected future cash flows.
+Those cash flows are typically discounted at a rate that reflects an investor’s required rate of return, given the risks of investing in the company.
+Therefore, taking into account differentiating factors such as expected growth, market share, and profitability is essential when applying multiples and in valuing a business generally.

 Algorithms Don’t Understand Your Business

-Everyone wants to receive information quickly, easily, and especially free.
-However, when the issue is a valuation on an owner’s largest asset, then hiring of a professional is prudent and necessary.
+Everyone wants to receive information quickly, easily, and—especially—for free.
+However, when the issue is the valuation of your largest asset, hiring a professional is not only prudent, but necessary.